Transversality-Enforced Tight-Binding Models for 3D Photonic Crystals aided by Topological Quantum Chemistry: Conclusions

-\textbf{Acknowledgements} A.G.E. and C.D. acknowledges support from the Spanish Ministerio de Ciencia e Innovación (PID2019-109905GA-C2).
-M.G.D., A.M.P. and M.G.V. acknowledge the Spanish Ministerio de Ciencia e Innovacion (grant PID2019-109905GB-C21).
-A.G.E. and M.G.V. acknowledge funding from the IKUR Strategy under the collaboration agreement between Ikerbasque Foundation and DIPC on behalf of the Department of Education of the Basque Government, Programa de ayudas de apoyo a los agentes de la Red Vasca de Ciencia, Tecnolog\'ia e Innovaci\'on acreditados en la categor\'ia de Centros de Investigaci\'on B\'asica y de Excelencia (Programa BERC) from the Departamento de Universidades e Investigaci\'on del Gobierno Vasco and Centros Severo Ochoa AEI/CEX2018-000867-S from the Spanish Ministerio de Ciencia e Innovaci\'on.
-M.G.V. thanks support to the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) GA 3314/1-1 – FOR 5249 (QUAST) and partial support from European Research Council (ERC) grant agreement no. 101020833.
-The work of JLM has been supported in part by the Basque Government Grant No. IT1628-22 and the PID2021-123703NB-C21 grant funded by MCIN/AEI/10.13039/501100011033/ and by ERDF; ``A way of making Europe”.
+A.G.E., A.M.P, M.G.D., M.G.V. and C.D. acknowledge support from the Spanish Ministerio de Ciencia e Innovación (PID2022-142008NB-I00).
+A.G.E., A.M.P, and C.D. also acknowledge support from the Basque Government Elkartek program (KK- 533 2023/00016) and the Gipuzkoa Provincial Council within the QUAN-000021-01 project.
+A.G.E. and M.G.V. acknowledge funding from the IKUR Strategy under the collaboration agreement between Ikerbasque Foundation and DIPC on behalf of the Department of Education of the Basque Government, Programa de Ayuda de Apoyo a los agentes de la Red Vasca de Ciencia, Tecnolog\'ia e Innovaci\'on acreditados en la categor\'ia de Centros de Investigaci\'on B\'asica y de Excelencia (Programa BERC) from the Departamento de Universidades e Investigaci\'on del Gobierno Vasco and Centros Severo Ochoa AEI/CEX2018-000867-S from the Spanish Ministerio de Ciencia e Innovaci\'on.
+M.G.V. thanks support to the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) GA 3314/1-1 – FOR 5249 (QUAST) and the Canada Excellence Research Chairs Program for Topological Quantum Matter.
+The work of JLM has been partly supported by the Basque Government Grant No. IT1628-22 and the PID2021-123703NB-C21 grant funded by MCIN/AEI/10.13039/501100011033/ and ERDF; ``A way of making Europe”.
 The work of B.B. and Y.~H. is supported by the Air Force Office of Scientific Research under award number FA9550-21-1-0131.
 Y.~H. received additional support from the US Office of Naval Research (ONR) Multidisciplinary University Research Initiative (MURI) grant N00014-20-1-2325 on Robust Photonic Materials with High-Order Topological Protection.
-C.D. acknowledges financial support from the MICIU through the FPI PhD Fellowship CEX2018-000867-S-19-1.
-M.G.D. acknowledges financial support from Government of the Basque Country through the pre-doctoral fellowship PRE\_2022\_2\_0044.
+C.D. acknowledges financial support from the MICIU through the FPI Ph.D.
+Fellowship CEX2018-000867-S-19-1.
+M.G.D. acknowledges financial support from the Government of the Basque Country through the pre-doctoral fellowship PRE\_2022\_2\_0044.